elastic/kibana/src/plugins/data/README.md

  Any changes to the `QueryState` are published on the `data.query.state$`, which is useful when wanting to persist global state or run a search upon data changes.

- A simple use case would be:
+ A simple use case is:

  ```.ts
  function searchOnChange(indexPattern: IndexPattern, aggConfigs: AggConfigs) {